 Underage drinking is a problem in homes from Kittery to Houlton, from Calais to Norway, from Portland to Farmington.
-All Maine teens are at risk of underage drinking, and all Maine parents need to help keep their teens from underage drinking.
+All Maine teens are at risk of underage drinking. and all Maine parents need to help keep their teens from underage drinking.
 In fact, 54% of Maine teens admit that they have tried alcohol.
 As a parent ask yourself if your 100% sure that your child isn't one of them!

-The Maine Office of Substance Abuse and Mental Health Services offers resources to help you to monitor your teen for underage use with five tips.
-We also offer some information about how your own behavior can sometimes influence your teen's decisions about alcohol- even without your realizing it.
+The Maine Office of Substance Abuse and Mental Health Services offer resources to help you to monitor your teen for underage use with five tips.
+We also offer some informatiuon about how your own behavior can sometimes influence your teen's decisions about alcohol- even without your realizing it.

 To learn more, and find out about the substance abuse prevention efforts in your town, connect with your local Healthy Maine Partnerships